 Love Song Duet

-This is a rundown building across a mall with cheap stores and an empty parking lot.
+This is an immigrant’s building across a mall with one dollar stores and an empty parking lot.
 I can hear my neighbours.
 I can hear the walls: a bit of sand, or water, or a mouse, trickling down.
 In the apartment next door, a woman prays.
-She sounds close, we sit next to each other, there’s only a thin screen between us.
+She sounds close, we sit next to each other, there’s only a screen between us.
 She improvises and repeats her calls , we put ourselves in your hands, oh God, Alleluia, yes Lord, Thank You Jesus.
-Her voice trembles, and I imagine a pair of stretched hands pleading for a child, or a father, shaking with worry.
+Her voice shakes, and I imagine a pair of hands pleading for a child, or a father.
 We share a February Monday framed in dead sidewalks and the ink skeletons of a couple of trees.
-In this building we can hear each other, but all our voices traveled a long way.
-I close my eyes and think of the garden outside my mom’s house, in Mexico, visited some mornings by a family of horses: a stallion, a mare, a skinny loaf, honey-collored, moving without hurry in their own tenderness.
-I don’t believe in Jesus, or God, but I say out loud along with my neighbour, Thank You.
+In this building we can hear each other, but all our voices traveled a long distance and all our breaths started many miles away.
+I close my eyes and think of my mom in Mexico, stuck to a bed in her living room, unable to walk into her garden.
+I think of her garden, visited some mornings by a family of horses: three honey figures moving without hurry in their own tenderness.
+I think of my mom’s lemon tree, which fruits she doesn’t mind to be stolen, and her cypress trees, which she says are eager to reach the sky.
+I don’t believe in Jesus, or God, but I say out loud, along my neighbour: Please.

 in quiet winter